mspielberg/dv-zcouplers/README.md

 ## ZCouplers — Realistic Knuckle Couplers for Derail Valley

-Zeibach's Couplers replaces the default buffer-and-chain couplers with realistic knuckle couplers (AAR and SA3).
+Zeibach's Couplers replaces the default buffer-and-chain couplers with realistic knuckle couplers (AAR, SA3 and Schafenberg).
 It updates visuals and physics, adds drawgear behavior, and integrates with the game's save system.
-Built as a Unity Mod Manager (UMM) plugin with Harmony patches.

 ## Features